OSAA Rankings Frequently Asked Questions

 What factors are calculated in the Colley matrix equations?

 The Colley method uses two matrices (M and B) to find the solution of a third matrix (X).
-The first matrix, M, is a square matrix the same size as the number of teams in each classification.
-Each entry in matrix M that is not on the diagonal is a representation of the number of times team i has competed against team j multiplied by negative 1.
-The equation is:
+The first matrix, M, is a square matrix the same size as the number of teams in consideration within the same classification and ±1 classification away.
+Each entry in matrix M that is not on the diagonal is a representation of the number of times team i has competed against team j multiplied by -1.
+The equation for non-diagonal entries in M is:

 The matrix B is a one-dimensional vector array filled with each team's record calculated by the equation:

-The solution vector X holds a ratings value for each team to solve the system.
+The solution vector X holds a ratings value for each team that solves the system.

 How is the Colley matrix equation solved?